raspberrypilearning/cd-intermediate-html-css-sushi/en/step_10.md

     }
 ```

-+ Go to the bottom of your CSS file and add the following code
++ Go to the bottom of your CSS file and add the following code:

 ```css
     @keyframes myFirstAnimation {